omeka-s-modules/ExtractMetadata/README.md

     - Map metadata to child media values (see [Metadata crosswalk](#metadata-crosswalk))
 - The user can view the module configuration page to see:
     - The list of extractors and whether they are available on their system
-    - The table of supported media types and and all their possible metadata types/extractors
     - The metadata crosswalk (if defined)

 ## Extractors: